vojtabiberle/mailchimp/README.md

-# Mailchimp v3 PHP API client
+# Mailchimp API v3 PHP client
-Unoficial Mailchimp v3 API client library
+Unoficial Mailchimp API v3 PHP client library

 ## This library is under development
- - event not every endpoins are implemented yet (but you can help me! its easy!)
+ - even not every endpoints are implemented yet (but you can help me! its easy!)

 ## Usage